sanghoon/prediction_gan/README.md

-# Prediction Optimizer
+# Prediction Optimizer (to stabilize GAN training)
 PyTorch Impl. of https://openreview.net/pdf?id=Skj8Kag0Z

 ### Introduction
 This is a PyTorch implementation of the 'prediction method' introduced in the following paper ...

 - Abhay Yadav et al., Stabilizing Adversarial Nets with Prediction Methods, ICLR 2018, [Link](https://openreview.net/forum?id=Skj8Kag0Z&noteId=rkLymJTSf)

-You can also find the author's impl. at https://github.com/shahsohil/stableGAN (currently only for Adam optimizer)
+You can also find one of the author's original impl. at https://github.com/shahsohil/stableGAN .
+However, this impl. is compatible with **any optimizers** while the author's one only supports ADAM optimizer.

 ### How-to-use